 Get more than a job.
+Become a Student Leader!

-How to Apply!
+How to Apply

-- Student Government Application
+- Student Government

-- Programs Board Application
+- Programs Board

-- Student Ambassador Application
+- Student Ambassador

-- Graphic Design Intern Application
+- Graphic Design Intern

 Attach resume and application questions.

-Requirements and Salary:
+Requirements and Salary

-- Must be currently enrolled in 10 credit hours (unless otherwise described)
+- Must be currently enrolled in 10 credit hours (unless otherwise described).

 - Must currently have a quarterly and cumulative GPA of at least a 2.5.

-- Salary: $9.32 per
+Salary: $11.15 per hour.

-- Hours: 12 – 16 hours per week (each position varies).
+- Hours: 12 – 16 hours per week (each position varies)

 What are the benefits of becoming a Student Leader?

-As a Student Leader you will develop a wide range of transferrable skills that will benefit you!
+As a Student Leader you will develop a wide range of transferable skills that will benefit you!
 Employers, colleges and universities are looking for more than just good grades; they want community involvement and service!
 Student leaders will gain leadership skills that will help build your resume, university and scholarship applications.
 You will earn letters of recommendations, get connected to and serve your campus, and help students and the community learn more about Everett Community College.

-Positions for academic year 2014-2015:
+Positions for academic year 2017-2018: